Tutorial | Top N recipe#

 We’ll create a Top N recipe from the tx_prepared dataset.

-1. Select the tx_prepared dataset and click on the Top N recipe from the Actions tab.
+1. From the Flow, select the tx_prepared dataset and click the Actions icon (+) from the right panel to open the Actions tab.

 Find most expensive purchases#